College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 Programs in humanities, social sciences, and interdisciplinary studies

 At the heart of the College of Arts, Social Sciences, & Humanities are the departments which teach the humanities and social sciences.
 These departments have traditionally represented the cornerstone disciplines of a university.
 They offer essential experiences that prepare students for lifelong learning.
-Courses in the humanities and social sciences introduce students to cultural, ethnic, and racial diversity; international dimensions of politics, economics, language, and culture; social institutions and social interactions; theories and applications of human behavior; and the great writing that develops and explores these realms of knowledge.
+Courses in the humanities and social sciences introduce students to domestic and international dimensions of politics, economics, language, and culture; social institutions and social interactions; theories and applications of human behavior; and the great writing that develops and explores these realms of knowledge.

 All students at UWL take courses in the humanities and social sciences even though they may not major in one of these programs.
 Many of the skills courses and liberal arts courses of the general education program are offered by departments in the humanities and social sciences.
 The skills that are built are those that enable students to proceed with effective and efficient learning.

-Courses in the humanities and social sciences provide individuals with solid reading and writing abilities, an understanding of cultural diversity, critical thinking and problem-solving skills, the ability to integrate and synthesize ideas, and a sense of personal responsibility.
+Courses in the humanities and social sciences provide individuals with solid reading and writing abilities, an understanding of cultures, critical thinking and problem-solving skills, the ability to integrate and synthesize ideas, and a sense of personal responsibility.
 Courses in these disciplines help individuals learn from the past, explore the present, and adapt to the future.
 The liberal studies program is designed to be an enriching experience that produces a well-rounded individual.

 School of Visual and Performing Arts